LouisBrunner/gofixit/README.md

  * `Strict`: will force all matched comments to have an expiry date
  * `Recursive`: will process directories recursively (default `true`)
  * `Files`: list of files to parse (default `[.]`)
+ * `FilesExcludePatterns`: list of patterns used to exclude files or directories
  * `LoggingLevel`: logrus log level for internal debugging (default `"fatal"`)

 Example: